DistributedClocks/GoVector/README.md

 #### Usage

-To generate a ShiViz-compatible log file called "hello.log" from all log files in the diretory "a/b/c" do the following,
+To generate a ShiViz-compatible log file called "hello.log" from all log files in the directory "a/b/c" do the following,

 ```
     > GoVector --log_type shiviz --log_dir a/b/c --outfile hello.log